greati/logicantsy/README.md

 # Future of logicantsy

-The present implementation is a prototype written in the context of my MSc thesis for some functionalities that will be part of a much more complete and integrated tool called CT4L, to be developed in partnership with researchers of the Instituto de Telecomunicações (Portugal) in the near future.
+The present implementation is a prototype written in the context of my MSc thesis for some functionalities that will be part of a much more complete and integrated tool, which will be developed in partnership with researchers of the Instituto de Telecomunicações (Portugal) in the near future.